From Desk Job to Pitmaster: A Culinary Journey with Escoffier Graduate Michael Fields

 Michael and Aaron Franklin stand in front of four large, cylindrical, metal meat smokers.

-Michael Fields has enjoyed mentoring with world-renowned barbecue chef Aaron Franklin, shown here with Michael in his pit room.
+Michael Fields has enjoyed mentoring with world-renowned barbecue chef Aaron Franklin.

 “To work under Aaron and master the cooking technique of using controlled wood-fired flame is very difficult.
 Aaron likes to hire people that are trained because they appreciate how hard this is versus some of your ‘backyard barbecue Daves’.”